This post was updated on June 22, 2022 to include additional cities and adjust home values and rental rates based on the most recent available data.

 Straddling the borders of Texas, New Mexico, and Mexico, El Paso is a destination for delicious Mexican food and rich Hispanic culture.
 It’s also one of the most affordable cities on our list.
-According to Zillow, the typical home value as of June 2021 is just under $166,000 — about 43.5% lower than the national typical home value.
+According to Zillow, the typical home value as of June 2022 is just about $195,000 — about 44% lower than the national typical home value.
 Renters also benefit from similar savings on average rent prices.
-According to RENTCafé as of June 2021, the average El Paso rent comes in at $853 per month.
+According to RENTCafe as of June 2022, the average El Paso rent comes in at $945 per month.

 And speaking of transportation, here’s something to consider: A pro for some and a con for others, this western-most Texan town is far, and we mean far, from any other cities.
 San Antonio, the closest big city, is an eight-hour drive away.
 Still, the city’s above-average schools, good nightlife, sense of community, and diversity are big draws for everyone from families to professionals.

 Make no mistake, El Paso locals make the most of their city, hitting up the downtown area and popping through the different districts, visiting the city’s many cultural spots, like the El Paso Museum of Art, Plaza Theatre, and the 19th-century adobe-style Magoffin Home State Historic Site; hiking or rock climbing in nearby parks; and getting their fill of the city’s famous Mexican food, along with other international tastes like Greek at Zino’s or Spanish tapas at Tabla.